Healthcare Areas

 - How could differences between family member and staff expectations be resolved?
 How is the resident perspective considered?

-- Which Long Term Care Accommodation Standard(s) does this question help inform, if any?
+- Which accommodation standard(s) does this question help inform, if any?

 - Which Continuing Care Health Service Standard(s) does this question help inform, if any?